When I wished I was Robert

 With his show, the world then saw what his colleagues and friends already knew: Robert had a deep well of empathy, perhaps deeper than any other we had come to know.

 Since he exuded the sense of not having a malicious cell in his body, I surmised that more than a few, like me, trusted him to be a moral compass.
 If Robert cared about something, then it must be worth caring about and even advocating.
 And Robert cared about many things aside from children and fellow human beings.
 He loved animals and especially wild birds.
-He drank in other cultures as a traveling junky.
+He drank in other cultures as a travel junkie.
 And he was a patriot and made committed political choices.

-After he had gotten sick and began sharing his pain on Facebook, I sent him a plant that I grew and potted myself as a fledgling plantito.
+After he got sick and began sharing his pain on Facebook, I sent him a plant that I grew and potted myself as a fledgling plantito.
 It was the height of the pandemic and we couldn’t go out, much less visit anyone with multiple morbidities like Robert at that time.

 Much to my surprise, since I knew he was suffering, he sent me in return a package that included a stylized version of a vintage map of the Philippines printed on fabric, resembling the same 1734 map that was submitted to The Hague as proof of Philippine sovereignty in the West Philippine Sea.
 He of course designed the product and wrote me that it wasn’t in the market yet.

 He was the creative brains behind his family’s crafts shop, Papemelroti, in Quezon City, which was full of such surprises, gift items like hand fans and magnets with his signature exuberant designs that celebrated Philippine heritage and culture.
 I’ve visited that shop on Roces Avenue often through the years, but especially during the pandemic when we’d just read about Robert’s struggles.
-In that quirky, colorful shop in the depth of our universal despair, I’d imbibe Robert’s upbeat vibe but also feel that the newer creations were messages to his personal friends and to himself as well, like the flowery magnet with the words, “The best is yet to come.”
+In that quirky, colorful shop while in the depth of our universal despair, I’d imbibe Robert’s upbeat vibe but also feel that his newer creations were messages to his personal friends and to himself as well, like the flowery magnet with the words, “The best is yet to come.”

 In the hours after Robert’s death was announced last Tuesday, my social feed teemed with portraits and other art that he sent to friends as gifts or quickly made to comfort those who had just lost loved ones.
 Art was truly his love language.